KimberlyRich/Southern-Water-Corp/README.md

 # Southern-Water-Corp
-Demonstration of economic and financial analysis, excel skills ( tables, formulas, visualizations), presentation to deliver findings
+Demonstration of economic and financial analysis, excel skills ( tables, formulas, visualizations), presentation to deliver findings, statistical analysis in Python